Dr Astrid Stilma

 Research Projects

 • Mental Illness as Disability in Early Modern England: using textual and material evidence to study the perceptions of and care for the mentally ill..
 Researcher(s): MX Angie Majnic-Lane.
-Supervisor(s): Dr Astrid Stilma, Dr Dave Hitchcock, Dr Leonie Hicks.
+Supervisor(s): Dr Astrid Stilma, Dr Dave Hitchcock, Professor Leonie Hicks.
 [Postgraduate Research Project]

 • Moyses was but a jugler: Atheism, Republicanism, and Religion in the works of Christopher Marlowe.
 Researcher(s): Mr Daniel Harvey.
 Supervisor(s): Dr Astrid Stilma, Professor Jackie Eales.
 [Postgraduate Research Project (past)]